 Any person seeking to enter rehab should first investigate to see if the facility offers treatment that is specific for patients who have been dually-diagnosed.
 Ideally, the staff should be fully-credentialed for co-occurring illnesses.
 At a minimum, there should be licensed addiction specialists and licensed psychiatrist specializing in the mental disorders most commonly affecting your alcoholics/addicts.

-- the use of holistic therapies such as the size, yoga, acupuncture, or exercise to restore a person’s mind/body/spirit balance
+- Use of holistic therapies such as the size, yoga, acupuncture, or exercise to restore a person’s mind/body/spirit balance

-- the inclusion of counseling and education for spouses and children
+- Inclusion of counseling and education for spouses and children

-- most importantly, supportive aftercare that continues past the conclusion of rehab
+- Supportive aftercare that continues past the conclusion of rehab

-If your loved one is battling the twin demons of addiction and a mental disorder such as depression, the first and the very best thing you can do to help them is to educate yourself about co-occurring disorders.
+Is your loved one is battling the twin demons of addiction and a mental disorder such as depression?
+If so, help them by educating yourself about co-occurring disorders.

 Help for the Family